 The Care Quality Commission

-From the healthcare perspective, we are answerable to the Care Quality Commission (CQC), which issues guidelines and carries out inspections to make sure we are performing to the highest standards.
+From the healthcare perspective, we are answerable to the Care Quality Commission (CQC), which issues guidelines and carries out inspections to ensure we perform to the highest standards.

 The Fundraising Regulator